endri81/jeanmonnet/content/english/course/course-4.md

 draft: false
 duration: 10 hours each year
 image: images/courses/course-4.jpg
-teacher: Kostaq Hila
+teacher: Kostaq Hila, Endri Raço, Joan Jani
-title: The application of algebraic methodology as a foundation for new software technology and digitalization
+title: "The application of algebraic methodology as a foundation for new software technology and digitalization"
 type: course
 weekly: 03 hours
 ---

 ### About Course

-2. During November, the intensive course “The application of algebraic methodology as a foundation for new software technology and digitalization” was organized with the participation of PUT students and three professors: Endri Raço, Joan Jani, and Kostaq Hila.
+During November, the intensive course "The application of algebraic methodology as a foundation for new software technology and digitalization" was organized with the participation of PUT students and three professors: Endri Raço, Joan Jani, and Kostaq Hila.